trstringer/trstringer.github.io/_posts/2023-12-31-2023-blogging-in-review.md

 tags: [software-development]
 ---

-As I sit here on December 31st, we're coming to the final hours of 2023.
-Something that I've really enjoyed the past couple of years is looking back on the past year of blogging, and blog activity.
+I'm sitting here on December 31st as the final hours of 2023 come to a close, and I reflect on the past twelve months of blogging.
 So here we are!

 ![Summary year](../images/2023-review-1.png)